Dev-OtedGamer/ASP.net/README.md

 .NET dependency injection and middleware pipeline

 This was great starter project to understand how Razor Pages apps are structured, configured, and run in a real-world setting.
-It was ideal for me to learn and develope while to getting hands-on with ASP.NET Core’s modern approach to web development.
+It was ideal for me to learn and develope while getting hands-on experience with ASP.NET Core’s modern approach to web development.